 Get rid of all the Ramen noodles, regular canned soups, boxed meal kits, pasta in cans and vegetable shortening used for cooking.
 Throw out pre-sweetened cereals including Fruit Loops, Frosted Flakes or cereals with added honey, clusters and sugar.
 The processed sugar and sodium is these products will affect your blood pressure, blood sugar and cardiac health.
 Excess sodium adds to dehydration and interrupts fluid balance.
 Substitute low sodium soups, canned fish or anchovies, canned beans and olives.
 Rinse canned beans of excess sodium.
 Check the nut butters which can become rancid if left open.
 Replace nut butters with natural, unsalted varieties and buy in small quantities to retain freshness.
 Find new grains and include bags of wild rice, brown rice, bulgur, barley, quinoa and wheat berries: all are good sources of fiber and high quantities of carbohydrates.
 Try to buy cereals including plain Cheerios, Familia Swiss Muesli or All Bran.
 You can add fresh fruit and sliced nuts for more flavor and nutrients.
 Buy cereals that have at least 3 grams of fiber per serving, sodium less than 240mg, and make sure “sugar” is at the end of the list of ingredients.
 Include air popped popcorn which is high in fiber; 2½ cups are considered a serving.

 Many times after 1 year these products lose their color, potency and flavor.
 Plant a kitchen window garden – herbs such as dill, basil and parsley are easy to grow in pots and are ready for chopping or mincing.
 Purchase new spice jars of garlic powder, tarragon, rosemary, cinnamon and ginger which are all anti-oxidants and add flavor to your foods.
 Cumin and curry reduce inflammation, which is common in diabetes.

 Since these foods are fats they go rancid and spoil quickly.
 Nuts are a perfect snack in moderation; replace the old ones and store them in the freezer for a longer shelf life.
 A recent study done on over 100,000 people who eat nuts showed “a lower risk of premature death when eating small amounts of nuts everyday.”
 Nuts contain unsaturated fatty acids, vitamins, fiber, minerals and protein.
 Buy them in the shell to slow down your eating.
 When cooking at high temperatures choose canola, peanut or grape seed oils.
 Olive oil looses its benefits and burns when used at high temperatures and is better for drizzling on bread or vegetables or salad dressings.

 Look for glass containers to pack lunches and left-overs, or upgrade the quality of your plastic containers.
 Use microwave safe dishes or glass instead of plastic when heating food.

 These are just a few spring cleaning tips to get you started.
-We will review other rooms of the house in our follow up newsletter.
+We will review other rooms of the house in our follow up newsletter – Spring Cleaning Tips | Part 2.
 Get cleaning!

-NOTE: Consult your doctor first to make sure my recommendations fit your special health needs.
+NOTE: Consult your Doctor first to make sure my recommendations fit your special health needs.